 In 2013, Innes took a break from his residency to try out for NBC’s The Voice.
 Singing John Mayer’s “Gravity”, Innes quickly received a four-chair turn and picked Usher as his coach.
 Mentored by Usher and fellow grammy-winner Pharrell Williams, Innes performed a rendition of Bill Withers’ “Ain’t No Sunshine” in the battle rounds, solidifying his place as a crowd favorite.

 After The Voice, Innes returned to Utah to focus on writing music for a debut album.
 He has co-written with Tyler Glenn of Neon Trees, Stuart Maxfield of Fictionist and McKay Stevens and Nate Pyfer who co-wrote Kaskade’s 2014 grammy-nominated track “Atmosphere”.

 Over the years, Innes has developed a distinct and dynamic artistic voice.
 One that can be heartbreakingly intimate at one moment and soaringly epic the next.
 The range of emotions Innes can articulate in a single song or across a setlist mirrors the emotional scope of the artist’s life, a contrasting mélange of turmoil, peace, grief and hope.

-Innes is currently hard at work on his debut album, one that he hopes can capture the ups and downs of life, giving voice to the listener’s own feelings of struggle and hope.
+Innes released his debut album THE INBETWEEN in April 2018, it’s one that he hopes can capture the ups and downs of life, giving voice to the listener’s own feelings of struggle and hope.
 Though he has expanded his sonic palette and does not shy away from experimenting with new production techniques, Innes maintains that what is most important is the song’s ability to speak to the listener.
 The song, he says, is king.